Sebastián Ribas: Loan spells

 On 4 January 2012 Ribas joined Sporting CP in a one and a half year loan deal.
 On 15 January 2012, he made his debut in a 2–1 loss against Braga.
 Shortly after joining Sporting Lisbon, he would receive playing time in the starting eleven.
 However under new manager Ricardo Sá Pinto, he would soon fell out of favor with Pinto and was replaced by youngster Diego Rubio.
 At the end of the season, Ribas loan spell at Lisbon ended.

 Ribas transferred to Ligue 2 side AS Monaco on 16 July 2012 in a loan deal, having left France two years earlier.
 Earlier of the season, Ribas had yet to play his first match.
 This led Manager Claudio Ranieri says on Ribas stating he "still needs at least one month to be competitive" However, Ribas made no appearances, due to an ongoing injury and returned to Genoa.

 On 21 July 2013, he was loaned to Barcelona Sporting Club of Guayaquil.
 Ribas returns to South America to play for one year with an option for the club to purchase him from Genoa.
 He returned in January 2014 to Genoa C.F.C., which loaned him on 31 January 2014 for the remainder season to Championnat National club RC Strasbourg.

 Venados

 On 3 July 2016, Ribas joined Mexican club Venados.

+Rangers de Talca

+In December 2025, Ribas moved to Chile and joined Rangers de Talca in the Liga de Ascenso.
+He ended his contract in May 2026.